Let’s say that you own a property in Portugal. One day Finanças (the tax office) wants to send you a letter, perhaps about some taxes that you owe.

 Most lawyers charge a fee for obtaining the NIF (normally required) and then an ongoing annual fee for fiscal representation.
 This is because being a fiscal representative carries certain obligations and the person or company can be held liable.
 This is typically something like €200 for the NIF and then €200 per year for fiscal representation, although fees vary from around €50 to as much as €1,000.

-E-residence.com might be cheaper, and they also offer fiscal representation if you already have a NIF.
+E-residence.com is cheaper, and they also offer fiscal representation if you already have a NIF.
 Fiscal representation on its own costs €99 per year or, if you don’t already have a NIF you can order one with a year’s fiscal representation starting from €99.

 Are the services that charge €500 or €1,000 better?
 It doesn’t make a huge difference in obtaining the NIF, but you don’t want a company with such poor customer service to be your point of contact with Finanças.